(Mock up "how-to" ideas and a variety of covers created using this system for actual book covers, so keep scrolling down)

 3. In your graphics program, create a 6"x9" format for the cover

-5. Choose the font, the font size, the cap or non-cap presentation, the color, the enhancement, and arrangement of text
+5. Choose the font, the font size, the cap or non-cap presentation, the color, the enhancement if you wish, and arrangement of text

 6. Save in 300 pdi .jpg size